The Eastern States Exposition: Avenue of States

 The Avenue of States contains life-size replicas of the six original New England statehouses, as well as the New England Grange House.
-In actuality the state houses are not replicas but rather modeled after original state houses in most instances.
-The buildings for New Hampshire and Vermont have no resemblance to their original state houses.
+In actuality, the state houses are not replicas but rather modeled after original state houses in most instances.
+The buildings for New Hampshire and Vermont bear no resemblance to their original state houses.

 These buildings feature exhibits and vendors that exemplify the heritage, food, and traditions of each state as a way of promoting tourism.
-For example, the Maine House offers lobster, blueberry, and baked potatoes, while the Vermont House has Ben and Jerry's ice cream, maple syrup, and Cabot cheese.
-Vendors also sell locally-made products and handicrafts.
+For example, the Maine House offers lobster, blueberries, and baked potatoes, while the Vermont House has Ben and Jerry's ice cream, maple syrup, and Cabot cheese.
+Vendors also sell locally made products and handicrafts.
 The Maine baked potatoes have become an icon, with buyers regularly joining long lines during the fair's busier periods.
-The Connecticut building supplies Timex watches, as well as Lego, which has its US headquarters in that state.
-The Rhode Island building features Del's Lemonade and Blount Seafood Clamcakes and Chowder, as well as books from a Rhode Island author C. M. Eddy, Jr. who has links back to H. P. Lovecraft and Houdini in Rhode Island.
+The Connecticut building supplies Timex watches as well as Lego, both companies which were founded in that state.
+The Rhode Island building features Del's Lemonade and Blount Seafood Clamcakes and Chowder, as well as books from Rhode Island author C. M. Eddy, Jr., who has links back to H. P. Lovecraft and Houdini in Rhode Island.

 Much like national embassies, the statehouses and the land on which they sit are owned by the respective jurisdiction.
-Through an arrangement with the Commonwealth of Massachusetts, they are administered by representatives from each state's police force during the Fair.
+Through an arrangement with the Commonwealth of Massachusetts, they are administered by representatives from each state's police force during the fair.
 Due to this distinction, tickets for each of the six lotteries can be purchased among the houses.

 Livestock and animals

-The Big E remains true to its agricultural roots today, with more than 7,100 4-H and FFA participants, and 1,100 open-show exhibitors, as well as educational displays and attractions.
+The Big E remains true to its agricultural roots today, with more than 7,100 4-H and FFA participants and 1,100 open-show exhibitors, as well as educational displays and attractions.

 In keeping with the fair's agricultural roots, there are many livestock displays at The Big E. The Big E Coliseum features daily horse shows, while the Mallary Complex houses livestock and other farm animals, including goats, chickens, pigs, and sheep.

-Other animals, such as those found at petting zoos or in the Big E Circus Spectacular, are also featured at The Big E. There are also many 4-H youth livestock shows and a sale of the 4-H steers.
+Other animals, such as those found at petting zoos or in The Big E Circus Spectacular, are also featured at The Big E. There are also many 4-H youth livestock shows and a sale of the 4-H steers.